Maternity Leave

 These choices help both the employer who keeps a skilled employee and the employee who has more time with her baby.

-When planning your return to work, ask if you might begin the first week on a Wednesday or a Thursday, so you will soon have the weekend to work out any unexpected problems.
+TIP: When planning your return to work, ask if you can start your first week back on a Wednesday or a Thursday.
+This way, you will have a short week to test out.
+And you will then have the weekend to work out any problems.

 Related Conditions